Nexedi/erp5/buildout/README-2.12.txt

 $ bin/supervisord                   # 6

+Now it is time to give supervisor few moments (about 10 seconds) to start all required services.
+By running bin/supervisorctl status one can be informed if mysql and oood are running.

 Also, we need databases in the mysql server that correspond to both the ERP5 instance we're going to create, and the testrunner we will want to run: